A/N: Warning in this chapter for some depiction of violence

 Gareth’s cab rolled to a stop in front of a large, squat building off the public square.
 He climbed out, careful to avoid the mud puddles pooling over the uneven cobblestone, leftover from the morning’s rain.
 The air was still crisp, and Gareth paused to breathe it in, eyeing the building in front of him.
 It reminded him of Unity’s prison, only with more windows.

 The cab driver didn’t wait for Gareth to move before taking off, the wheels of his carriage splashing mud and rainwater up Gareth’s trousers.

 “Oh, wonderful,” Gareth groaned, surveying the damage.

-He left his annoyance at the building’s front door, which a well-dressed valet opened for him.
-His curiosity took over instead as he stepped into a foyer that smelled of leather, cologne, and wealth.
+He left his annoyance at the door, which a well-dressed valet opened for him.
+His stepped into a foyer that smelled of leather, cologne, and wealth.
 It reminded Gareth of his father’s study.
 The furniture was configured into some sort of waiting room, and glossy, frosted-paneled doorways led deeper into the building.
-Off to the side, another employee stood behind a podium, the emblem on his suit matching the one engraved into the wall.
-It wasn’t one Gareth recognized.
+Off to the side, a man stood behind a podium, the emblem on his suit matching the one engraved into the wall.

 “Are you a member here, sir?” the man asked.
-He took in the caked mud on Gareth’s trousers with a pinched expression.
+He took in the caked mud on Gareth’s trousers with a sour expression.

-Behind the man was a wide archway.
-A woman’s laugh drifted in through it from deeper inside, soft and musical.
-When Gareth tried to peek past the employee, all he could see was a hazily lit hallway, full of dust particles dancing in and out of beams of light.
-It was still and listless, just like the foyer Gareth stood in.
-He felt like he was pushing through water.
+Behind him was a wide archway.
+A woman’s laugh drifted through it from deeper inside, but when Gareth tried to peek past the man, all he could see was a hazily lit hallway, full of dust particles dancing in and out of beams of light.
+It was still and listless, just like this foyer.

 He finally knew where he was, at least.
 “This is a social club,” he guessed.